 New students must be accepted for admission to the University prior to being considered for financial aid.
 In order to receive priority consideration for financial aid, students entering for the fall term should apply by March 15th of that year.
 Students wishing to apply for financial aid should:

-1. File the 2012-13 FAFSA.
+1. File the 2013-14 FAFSA.
 The FAFSA must be submitted to be considered for financial assistance at the University.
-Students who file the FAFSA online (http://www.fafsa.ed.gov/) will be able to apply for a New York State Tuition Assistance Program (TAP) award at the same time by linking to it directly from the FAFSA Confirmation Page.
+Students who file the FAFSA online (http://www.fafsa.gov/) will be able to apply for a New York State Tuition Assistance Program (TAP) award at the same time by linking directly to the TAP application from the FAFSA Confirmation Page.
 The FAFSA should be completed as soon as possible after January 1st regardless of whether or not the applicant has heard from the Admissions Office.
 The Office of Financial Aid will begin making awards to new students accepted for admission beginning in March.
 Awards are made on a rolling basis throughout the spring and summer as financial aid files become complete.

 The FAFSA or Renewal FAFSA must be filed annually.
 The deadline for submitting the form in order to receive priority consideration for aid is April 15th of each year.

 Students who plan to attend summer sessions at the University at Albany may be eligible to receive financial aid.
 In order to be considered for summer financial aid students must file the 2013-14 FAFSA and complete The UAlbany Summer Aid Application, accessed online through the Finances tab of the MyUAlbany portal.
 Visit www.albany.edu/financialaid/apply_summer.shtml for more information about summer financial aid.